tomtzook/frc-learn-docs/introduction-to-frc-robot-project.md

 Of course, this is just a pseudo code, but it illustrates the idea of the robot loop.

+Typically, when working on a specific mode, we would use the `init` method to initialize operations for that mode.
+We would use `periodic` to perform the main logic of the mode, and we would use `exit` to stop/deinitialize operations for the mode.

+The selection of which mode to write code for depends on the code.
+Code intended for human-operator use will be placed in `teleop` methods.
+Code intended for robot autonomous mode will be placed in `autonomous` method.
+Recall that the game is divided into $2:15$ minutes of _teleop_ and $0:15$ minutes of _autonomous.

 ### RobotMap

 `RobotMap` is a simple utility class.
 We typically place constants in it so that we have an organized location to find all constants.